cristinae/teaching/mt2023/README.md

 ### Week 12

-A moment to stop, breath, we do some exercises, clarify general doubts.</br>
+A moment to stop, breath, we do some exercises, clarify general doubts.<br>
 Starting multimodality.

 * K5: Selected exercises, Q/A